Fran Vertue

 Experience and current work environments

-I work half my time in clinical practice where I see children and adolescents with all kinds of psychological difficulties, including learning problems, anxiety, depression, and a wide range of behavioral difficulties.
-I see couples for therapy, and do Family Therapy with Prue.
-One of the biggest parts of my clinical work is the child custody evaluations I do for the Family Court and I also counsel parents who are struggling to reach agreement about the care of their children.
-I provide peer supervision to my colleagues in various areas and advise organisations on their work with clients.
+In my clinical practice I have treated children, adolescents, and adults with all kinds of psychological difficulties, including learning problems, developmental disorders such as Autism and Fetal Alcohol Spectrum Disorder, anxiety, depression, and a wide range of behavioral difficulties.
+I have treated couples with relationship therapy, and carried out Family Therapy.
+I have worked with adults who are struggling with mental health problems, adjustment to change or trauma, relationships, life transitions, or personality difficulties.
+I have also provided clinical supervision and mentoring for early career professionals who are seeking to increase their confidence and career support.
+I currently do child custody evaluations for the Family Court and I also counsel parents who are struggling to reach agreement about the care of their children.
+I also provide risk assessments to the Courts for the Department of Corrections.
+I provide peer supervision to my colleagues in various professions besides Clinical Psychology and I advise organisations on their work with clients.

-I have published articles in academic journals and in popular magazines, and two series of articles about children’s psychological difficulties in The Press (Christchurch daily newspaper).
+I have published articles in academic journals and in popular magazines, two series of articles about children’s psychological difficulties in The Press (Christchurch daily newspaper) and a series of articles in The Press about many psychological issues.
 These articles are available in the form of Client Fact Sheets on this website.
+I have also presented workshops on many topics over the years in New Zealand, Australia and North America.

 Approach to the work